Sara’s Stage 3A High-Grade Serous & Clear Cell Carcinoma Ovarian Cancer Story

 There are a couple of different options.
-You’re either going to be on it until the end or you’re going to be on it until I decide.
+You’re either going to be on it until the end, or you’re going to be on it until I decide [to end it].
 I could tell them tomorrow, “I don’t want to do it anymore,” and it’s no questions asked, I’m done.
-If I wasn’t tolerating it, and my doctor felt that it was not safe anymore for me, he would pull me out of it.
+If I wasn’t tolerating it and my doctor felt that it was not safe anymore for me, he would pull me out of it.

-Or if I had a notable recurrence, they would probably pull me from the study and say, “Obviously, this is not working,” kind of situation.
+Or if I had a notable recurrence, they would probably pull me from the study and say, “Obviously, this is not working.”

 The nature of ovarian cancer and recurrences

 With ovarian cancer, it’s like a 70% chance of recurrence.
 It doesn’t matter what kind of ovarian cancer you have.
-It’s more of being stage three.
-It’s a very high recurrence rate, it’s a very aggressive cancer, especially being high-grade.
+It’s more of being stage 3.
+It’s a very high recurrence rate.
+It’s a very aggressive cancer, especially being high grade.

 For me, it was do nothing or do something, and I’m like, “We can do chemo every three months or something like that and just do a little bit of chemo, every once in a while, just to keep things at bay.
 I’m fine with that.”